Bangkok, the capital of Thailand, is a magical city.

 My life in Bangkok

 On my first trip to Thailand, I saw Bangkok as an urban jungle.
 I did not expect so much modernity, buildings, malls and cars.
 I was surprised to discover a more modern city than the European capitals.
 Little by little, I realized that this city had a crazy energy.
-It was decided, I will return there.
+Then, it was decided, I will return there.

 Since then, I have been there three times, each time for a period of three months.
 I worked there, which allowed me to live there at the pace of locals.
 I took the time to get lost, to choose random streets, to visit the temples, experience the nightlife and devour the markets.